 How detailed should the budget be, and what needs to be itemized?

 The information you provide needs to be sufficiently detailed to justify the requested budget amount.
-For key personnel and other personnel, such as postdoctoral researchers, technicians and programmers, you must state in the budget their position, their base salary and the number of months of effort that they will dedicate to the project, and their roles should be explained in the budget justification document.
-For consultants, only the total cost is required in the budget, but their role, hourly fee and agreed number of hours should be included in the budget justification.
-Equipment must be itemized in the budget if the requested amount for a piece of equipment (or for multiple units of the same equipment) exceeds $5000.
-In general, key materials and supplies should be itemized in the budget justification document, but basic lab supplies do not need to be itemized.
+For key personnel and other personnel, such as postdoctoral researchers, technicians, or programmers, you must state in the budget their base salary and the number of months of effort that they will dedicate to the project.
+Their respective roles on the project should also be explained in the budget justification document.
+For consultants, only the total cost is required in the budget, but their role, hourly fee and agreed number of hours or days effort should be included in the budget justification.
+Equipment must be itemized in the budget if the requested amount for a piece of equipment (or for multiple units of the same equipment) exceeds $5000 (in general, it is not advised to request funds for major equipment in a Phase I project.
+For some agencies, like NSF, purchase of major equipment is expressly prohibited).
+Materials and supplies should be itemized where possible in the budget justification.

 Is there anything I can’t include in my budget?

 Certain items cannot be included in your budget.
 Examples include patent preparation and advertising costs, payment of fines, and alcoholic beverages.
-The NIH’s Office of Acquisition Management and Policy provides a list of unallowable/unallocable costs at https://oamp.od.nih.gov/dfas/indirect-cost-branch/indirect-cost-submission/unallowableunallocable-costs.
+The NIH’s Office of Acquisition Management and Policy provides a list of unallowable/unallocable costs.